cisagov/ansible-role-burp-suite-pro/README.md

   third-party software is located.
 Defaults to "cisa-cool-third-party-production".
 * `users` - a list of users for whom Burp Suite Pro should be licensed.
-(Burp Suite pro must be licensed separately for each user that requires it.)
+(Burp Suite Pro must be licensed separately for each user that requires it.)
 Defaults to only the `root` user.

 ## Dependencies ##